Why on Earth Would Anyone Choose an IPaaS?

 To make this story simple to understand, each argument will be followed by an imaginary example (no accidental coincidences, though), supposing we are a multi-channel commerce software company.

 Developing an in-house solution means your engineers would spend months (if not years) building integrations you need (not to mention the constantly on-going process of maintenance).
-On the contrary, in case with subscription-based integration, the developers will need only a couple of weeks to integrate with an iPaaS solution, that will provide you with multiple integrations.
+On the contrary, in the case of subscription-based integration, the developers will need only a couple of weeks to integrate with an iPaaS solution, that will provide you with multiple integrations.
 Not only saves it the precious time but also frees you up to get focused on the core business idea and processes.

 Each shopping cart has its own specific architecture and logic.
 As a multi-channel commerce software, we have to provide integration with the utmost amount of platforms.
 Using a ready-built solution means all we do now can be client-facing.
 We can focus our time and resources on adding value for our clients, not building and maintaining the integration.